Lexxeous/mega_lotto/README.md

 ![License](https://camo.githubusercontent.com/890acbdcb87868b382af9a4b1fac507b9659d9bf/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f6c6963656e73652d4d49542d626c75652e737667)

 MegaLotto is a Ruby gem built via the free "Build a Ruby Gem" email tutorial course provided by [Brandon Hilkert](https://brandonhilkert.com/).
 This repository was created simply as my interpretation of the project.
-I claim no affiliation or ownership of any following code or concepts.
+I claim no affiliation or ownership of any code contained within this repository.

 ## Installation